Biden, Putin to hold call as Russia-Ukraine tension smolders

 Associated Press

+Those demands are to be discussed by senior U.S. and Russian officials during talks on Jan.
+10 in Geneva.

-But Biden will reiterate to Putin that for there to be “real progress” in talks they must be conducted in “a context of de-escalation rather than escalation,” according to a senior administration official who briefed reporters ahead of the call.
+But Biden will reiterate to Putin that for there to be “real progress” in the talks they must be conducted in “a context of de-escalation rather than escalation,” according to a senior administration official who briefed reporters before the call.
 The official spoke on the condition of anonymity.

-The two leaders earlier this month held a video call in which their conversation focused heavily on Russia’s troop movements that have unsettled Ukraine and other European allies as well as Moscow’s demand for security guarantees precluding NATO from expanding to Ukraine.

-“The goal of the conversation is clear — to continue discussing the issues that were on the agenda during the recent conversation via video conference,” Peskov told reporters, adding that issues related to the January talks will be also discussed.
+“The goal of the conversation is clear — to continue discussing the issues that were on the agenda during the recent conversation via video conference,” Peskov told reporters.
+That Dec.
+7 call focused on the Russian troop movements, which have unsettled Ukraine and other European allies, as well as Moscow’s demand for security guarantees.

-Peskov noted that since the call, Moscow has submitted its security proposals to U.S. and European officials and now “from our point of view, from the point of view of president Putin the need has arisen for another telephone conversation, which would preface the upcoming talks.”
+Peskov noted that since that call, Moscow has submitted its security proposals to U.S. and European officials and now “from our point of view, from the point of view of President Putin, the need has arisen for another telephone conversation, which would preface the upcoming talks.”

-The official said Biden and Putin, who met in Geneva in June to discuss an array of tensions in the U.S.-Russia relationship, were not expected to take part in the coming talks.
+The official said Biden and Putin, who met in Geneva in June to discuss an array of tensions in the U.S.-Russia relationship, were not expected to take part in the January talks.

 In the Dec.
 7 video call, the White House said Biden put Moscow on notice that an invasion of Ukraine would bring sanctions and enormous harm to the Russian economy.
 Russian officials have dismissed the sanction threats.